amplab/training/strata_2013/data-exploration-using-spark.md

    To leave the Spark shell, type `exit` at the prompt.

 8. You can explore the full RDD API by browsing the [Java/Scala](http://www.cs.berkeley.edu/~pwendell/strataconf/api/core/index.html#spark.RDD) or [Python](http://www.cs.berkeley.edu/~pwendell/strataconf/api/pyspark/index.html) API docs.

-## Running Standalone Spark Programs

-Because of time constraints, in this tutorial we focus on ad-hoc style analytics using the Spark shell.
-However, for many tasks, it makes more sense to write a standalone Spark program.
-We will return to this in the section on Spark Streaming below, where you will actually write a standalone Spark Streaming job.
-We aren't going to cover how to structure, build, and run standalone Spark jobs here, but before we move on, we list here a few resources about standalone Spark jobs for you to come back and explore later.

-First, on the AMI for this tutorial we have included "template" projects for Scala and Java standalone programs for both Spark and Spark streaming.
-The Spark ones can be found in the `/root/scala-app-template` and `/root/java-app-template` directories (we will discuss the Streaming ones later).
-Feel free to browse through the contents of those directories.
-You can also find examples of building and running Spark standalone jobs <a href="http://www.spark-project.org/docs/0.6.0/quick-start.html#a-standalone-job-in-java">in Java</a> and <a href="http://www.spark-project.org/docs/0.6.0/quick-start.html#a-standalone-job-in-scala">in Scala</a> as part of the Spark Quick Start Guide.
-For even more details, see Matei Zaharia's <a href="http://ampcamp.berkeley.edu/wp-content/uploads/2012/06/matei-zaharia-part-2-amp-camp-2012-standalone-programs.pdf" target="_blank">slides</a> and <a href="http://www.youtube.com/watch?v=7k4yDKBYOcw&t=59m37s" target="_blank">talk video</a> about Standalone Spark jobs at the <a href="http://ampcamp.berkeley.edu/agenda-2012" target="blank">first AMP Camp</a>.